-Day Hike Packing List: Extras
+6. Day Hike Packing List Extras

-Hiking poles can take a lot of weight from your knees really help when you’re going along rough terrain or at a steep incline/decline.
+They don’t have to be on your hiking gear list but they can take a lot of weight from your knees really help when you’re going along rough terrain or at a steep incline/decline.
 These ones are lightweight and can be strapped to your rucksack easily.